dduan/Just/README.md

 Just includes dynamic framework targets for both iOS and OS X.

+## Cocoapods

+The usual way:

+    platform :ios, '8.0'
+    use_frameworks!

+    target 'MyApp' do
+      pod 'Just'
+    end

 ## Manual

 Drop `Just.xcodeproj` into your project navigator.
 Under the *General* tab of